 The adrenal cortex is subdivided into 3 layers, and each layer produces a different set of steroid hormones.
-The outer layer produces the mineralocorticoids, which help to control the body's balance of sodium and potassium salts.
-The middle layer produces glucocorticoids, which are involved in metabolizing nutrients as well as in reducing inflammation.
-The inner layer produces sex hormones such as estrogen and progesterone.
+The outer layer produces the mineralocorticoids, which help to control the body’s balance of sodium and potassium salts.
+The middle layer produces glucocorticoids, which are involved in metabolizing nutrients as well as in reducing inflammation and immune responses.
+The inner layer produces sex hormones such as estrogen, progesterone, and androgens.

 The adrenal medulla plays an important role in response to stress or low blood sugar (glucose).
 It releases epinephrine (sometimes also called adrenaline) and norepinephrine, both of which increase heart output, blood pressure, and blood glucose, and slow digestion.

-Signs of Addison's disease include loss of appetite, lethargy, dehydration, and a gradual loss of body condition.
+Signs of Addison disease include loss of appetite, lethargy, dehydration, and a gradual loss of body condition.
 Vomiting and diarrhea may be noted.
-Although signs can be hard to identify while Addison's disease is developing, severe consequences, such as shock and evidence of kidney failure, can develop suddenly.
+Although signs can be hard to identify while Addison disease is developing, severe consequences, such as shock and evidence of kidney failure, can develop suddenly (called an adrenal crisis).

 A veterinarian can make a tentative diagnosis based on the history, signs, and certain laboratory abnormalities, such as very low levels of sodium and very high levels of potassium in the blood.
 The diagnosis is confirmed by specific evaluation of adrenal function.

 An adrenal crisis is a medical emergency and requires treatment with intravenous fluids to restore levels of body fluids, salt, and sugar to normal.
 Hormone replacement treatment can often be started while the animal is being stabilized.
+For longterm treatment, replacement hormones can be given by mouth or injection.
 The cat should be monitored regularly to assess response to treatment and adjust dosages if needed.
-For longterm treatment, replacement hormones can be given by mouth or injection.
+Stress can trigger an adrenal crisis, so your veterinarian may recommend dose adjustments during stressful situations (for example, the introduction of a new pet or a household move).